spacestation13/auto-comment-blocks/README.md

   + For every other language, if you press `Tab` immediately after breaking out of a comment block, it will insert a commented line, for some unknown reason.
 * Sometimes multi-line completion/aseterisk insertion doesn't work.
 The reason is still unknown.
 It may go away if you reload your workspace.
 * Currently, VS Code only allows extensions to overwrite, instead of modify, existing language configurations.
 This means that this extension may clash with another extension that overwrites the same language configurations, causing one or both not to work.
 In that case, uninstalling this extension is the only option for now.

-Please create an issue in the [repository](https://github.com/kevinkyang/auto-comment-blocks/issues) if you find any bugs, or have questions or feature requests.

-## Release Notes

-### 1.0.0
-- Add multi-line comment support for Less, Objective-C/C++, and Swift.
-- Add single-line comment blocks for most officially supported languages.
-See README for more information.